 The pharmacy had a process to report and record near miss errors that were spotted during dispensing.
 The pharmacist typically spotted the error and then informed the dispenser that they had made an error.
 The dispenser made a record of the error onto a near miss log.
 The records contained details such as the date of the error and the team members involved.
-The team members had recently discussed the importance of entering their errors straight away to make sure they did not forget to do so, and they took responsibility of their errors.
-The records didn't contain any details of why the error had happened.
-And so, the team may have missed out on opportunities to learn and make improvements.
+The team members had recently discussed the importance of entering their errors straight away to make sure they did not forget to do so, and they took responsibility for their errors.
+The records contained details of why the error had happened.
 The logs were analysed each month for any trends and patterns.
-And the team members said they discussed the findings informally when the pharmacy quiet.
+And the team members discussed the findings in a monthly meeting.

-The team members had separated some 'look alike and sound alike' (LASA) medicines in the dispensary to prevent them being mixed up when they were dispensing.
-But no examples were seen.
 The pharmacy had a process to record dispensing errors that had been given out to people.
 It recorded these incidents electronically.
 A copy of the report was sent to the superintendent pharmacist's office for analysis and kept in the pharmacy for future reference.
 The report detailed learning and improvement actions following mistakes.
-The pharmacy had most recently supplied a person with a lower quantity of a medicine, than what had been prescribed.
-The reason for the error was attributed to a locum pharmacist incorrectly marking a split pack of the medicine.
-The team ensured all locum pharmacists were briefed before they started their shift, on how to make split packs identifiable, so they were aware of the correct process.
+The team had recently decided to implement a third and final accuracy check for all controlled drugs.
+This was after the team had been made aware of a potential quantity error.

 The pharmacy had a complaints procedure in place.
 And it provided details of how people could leave feedback or raise a concern about the pharmacy through a notice in the public area.
 A team member explained how she would manage a complaint and understood how to escalate concerns if required.
 The pharmacy collected feedback from people through an annual survey.
-The results of the 2016 survey were displayed in the consultation room.
-But the team was not aware of the most recent results.
-And so, the pharmacy may have missed out the opportunity to use the survey to make improvements to its service.
+The team kept a report of any concerns or complaints that were made.
+And each team member was required to sign the report to indicate that they had understood the agreed action plan.
+The team members explained they had recently held a team meeting to discuss ways of improving the way they handle complaints from people.
+This included the team members being reminded to be more sympathetic towards people if things go wrong.
+For example, if a person's prescription was not dispensed by an agreed time.

 The pharmacy had up-to-date professional indemnity insurance.
 The responsible pharmacist notice displayed the correct details of the responsible pharmacist on duty.
 Entries in the responsible pharmacist record complied with legal requirements.
 The pharmacy kept complete records of private prescription and emergency supplies.
 The pharmacy kept the certificates of conformity of special supplies.
-But they were not completed correctly as required by the Medicines and Healthcare products Regulatory Agency (MHRA).
+And they were completed correctly as required by the Medicines and Healthcare products Regulatory Agency (MHRA).
 The pharmacy kept controlled drugs (CDs) registers.
 They were in order including completed headers, and entries made in chronological order.
-But many of the entries were difficult to read due to poor handwriting.
 The pharmacy checked the running balances against physical stock each week.
-The running balance of Matrifen 50mcg patches was checked and it matched the physical stock.
+The running balance of a random CD was checked, and it matched the physical stock.
 The pharmacy kept complete records of CDs returned by people to the pharmacy.

 The team held records containing personal identifiable information in areas of the pharmacy that only team members could access.
 Confidential waste was placed into a separate bin to avoid a mix up with general waste.
 The confidential waste was destroyed periodically.
-The pharmacy explained how they stored and protected people information via a poster displayed in the retail area.
+The pharmacy explained how they stored and protected people's information via a poster displayed in the retail area.
 The team members understood the importance of keeping people's information secure.
 And they had all signed the information governance policies.
 The pharmacy had submitted its annual NHS information governance toolkit.